Back to all articles

 3. Ironman

-Long, sustained swims with occasional speed drills, emphasizing endurance.
+Long, sustained swims with occasional speed drills emphasizing aerobic capacity.

 1. Sprint